 Treating Male Hormone Imbalance

 Dr. Rohde uses a three part approach to treat males with a hormonal imbalance including male menopause symptoms.
-First, he replaces exactly what is missing or low with the body's appropriate bioidentical hormones.
-Testosterone can be replaced in multiple ways by use of injection, creams, gels, or taken orally.
+First, he replaces exactly what is missing or low with the body’s appropriate bioidentical hormones.
+Testosterone can be replaced in multiple ways by use of Implantable pellets, injections, topical creams, or taken orally.
 Second, hormone balance must be integrated with improvement of nutrition and when needed to treat overweight, our Isagenix weight loss program.
-Finally, a vital element is a regular fitness program to maximize success.
+Finally, a vital element is a regular exercse/fitness program to maximize success.

 We will closely monitor every patient, evaluating symptoms and using laboratory tests to determine and then fine tune each patient’s customized dose.
 We order only from the finest and most reputable compounding pharmacies to obtain the exact combination of hormones required to achieve your hormonal balance.